3pxh/artifice-games/README.md

 * <small>What file should be used for Storage Rules? (storage.rules) <span style="color:green">[enter]</span><br/></small>
 * <small>File storage.rules already exists.
 Overwrite? <span style="color:green">No</span><br/></small>

+# Install the billing extension

+In the event that you need to work on billing, `firebase ext:install --local stripe/firestore-stripe-payments`.
+This requires keys from Stripe.
+Additionally we want to test in local env with stripe, [https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local]

+Have to create products to have them sync in firestore :/ (it'd be nice if we could import once from Stripe)

 # Developing

 To serve the frontend, from the toplevel directory simply `yarn dev`.
 Vite rebuilds and re-serves stuff automatically.
 Default port 3000.

-Make sure you have all the emulators with `firebase init emulators` and check off `functions`, `database`, `storage`, and `auth`.
-(Auth is now required in order to account for the database access control rules!)
+Make sure you have all the emulators with `firebase init emulators` and check off `functions`, `firestore`, `database`, `storage`, and `auth`.
+Auth is  required in order to account for the database access control rules.
+Firestore may soon be required for stripe billing data emulation.

 To run firebase locally it helps to open up two terminals and cd functions in both.
 In one: `npm run emulate` and in the other: `npm run build:watch`.
 This allows hot reloading of the cloud functions as you work on them (whereas npm run emulate will only compile once).